-"An implacable foe of Reform, Gratz was distressed by the news.
-She told her niece Miriam that Charleston's Jews were 'selling their birth-right for a mess of potage.
+"An implacable foe of Reform, Gratz told her niece Miriam that Charleston's Jews were 'selling their birth-right for a mess of potage.
 Even the greatest enemies of the Jews never denied their claims on the country inherited from their fathers or doubted they would be restored to it.'

-From Gratz's perspective, Charleston's Jews rejected the meaning of Scripture and the special relationship between God and Israel that it described.
+"From Gratz's perspective, Charleston's Jews rejected the meaning of Scripture and the special relationship between God and Israel that it described.
 She was flabbergasted that Jews would take such a position and could only express her thoughts by a series of rhetorical questions.
 'Where is the [truth] of prophecy?
 Whence the fulfillment of promises?
 What is the hope of Israel?
 Of what does the scattered people bear witness?
-Alas, we may ... weep for the spiritual destruction of Jerusalem when her own children are content to sing the songs of Zion in a strange land and deny the words of God so often repeated by the prophets.""5 institutions she founded.
+Alas, we may weep for the spiritual destruction of Jerusalem when her own children are content to sing the songs of Zion in a strange land and deny the words of God so often repeated by the prophets." [iv]

+"Rebecca Gratz died on August 27, 1869.
+She remained actively involved on the boards of the Philadelphia Orphan Society, Female Hebrew Benevolent Society, Hebrew Sunday School and Jewish Foster Home well into her eighties.
+Gratz's enduring legacy can be measured by the success and longevity of the many institutions she founded.
 The Philadelphia Orphan Society and Female Association provided material sustenance to thousands of women and children.
 The Jewish Foster Home thrived until it eventually merged with other institutions to create the Philadelphia Association for Jewish Children.
-The Female Hebrew Benevolent Society and Hebrew Sunday School continued their work for almost 150 years.
-As historian Dianne Ashton writes, 'By training younger Jewish women in administering the agencies she founded, Gratz ensured that the FHBS, HSS and JFH would continue to flourish long after her death.
-In their work, these organizations continued to provide Jewish women and children a way to be both fully Jewish and fully American."
+The Female Hebrew Benevolent Society and Hebrew Sunday School continued their work for almost 150 years."

-"Rebecca Gratz died on August 27, 1869.
-She remained actively involved on the boards of the Philadelphia Orphan Society, Female Hebrew Benevolent Society, Hebrew Sunday School and Jewish Foster Home well into her eighties.
-Gratz's enduring legacy can be measured by the success and longevity of the many